Status of Coronavirus (COVID-19) in Nepal

 Preparation by Nepalese Government

 Nepalese Government showed their potentiality of handling any emergency outbreaks of diseases.
-A quarantine facility was set up in a rapid progressive speed at Kharipati of Bhaktapur disctrict.
-A plane was chartered to bring back the Nepalese who were stuck in Wuhan, the epicenter of COVID-19 on morning of 16th February, 2020 and were escorted to the facility.
-The evacuees stayed there for 14 days and tests were done which resulted Negative infection.
-The evacuees expressed their contentment to Nepalese government and those staffs from the airlines who helped them to return to their homeland.
+A quarantine facility was set up in a rapid progressive speed at Kharipati of Bhaktapur district.
+A plane was chartered to bring back the Nepalese who were stuck in Wuhan, the epicenter of COVID-19 on the morning of 16th February 2020, and was escorted to the facility.
+The evacuees stayed there for 14 days and tests were done which resulted in Negative infection.
+The evacuees expressed their contentment to the Nepalese government and those staff from the airlines who helped them to return to their homeland.
 Further monitoring is on-going.
 Any suspected traveler is brought to the quarantine facility.

 What is COVID-19?

 COVID-19 is a similar virus like SARS (Severe Acute Respiratory Syndrome).
-In fact, COVID-19 is a coronavirus that causes illness with symptoms from common cold, sneezing to more severe forms of diseases.
-Coronaviruses are large family of viruses that are transmitted between humans and animals.
-This outbreak by COVID-19 has alerted the Global health system as this strain of coronavirus has now become a cross-border pandemic health issue unlike SARS, Bird flu, Zika virus and Ebola virus.
-At the present context, the number of infected population and the number of death tolls have increasing trend.
+In fact, COVID-19 is a coronavirus that causes an illness with symptoms from the common cold, sneezing to more severe forms of diseases.
+Coronaviruses are a large family of viruses that are transmitted between humans and animals.
+This outbreak by COVID-19 has alerted the Global health system as this strain of coronavirus has now become a cross-border pandemic health issue unlike SARS, Bird flu, Zika virus, and Ebola virus.
+In the present context, the number of infected populations and the number of death tolls have an increasing trend.